-Note: An older API, avocado.core.test.Test.datadir, allows access to the data directory based on the test file location only.
-This API is limited, deprecated and will be removed.
-All new users should rely on get_data() instead.
+Note: The previously existing API avocado.core.test.Test.datadir, used to allow access to the data directory based on the test file location only.
+This API has been removed.
+If, for whatever reason you still need to access the data directory based on the test file location only, you can use get_data(filename='', source='file', must_exist=False) instead.